qmk/qmk_firmware/keyboards/compound/readme.md

 * Hardware Supported: Compound PCB
 * Hardware Availability: [GeekHack IC](https://geekhack.org/index.php?topic=111187.0)

+## Entering bootloader mode

+Keyboard doesn't have dedicated RESET button on the PCB, however, there are alternatives:

+### Bootmagic

+Hold down ESC while plugging the keyboard in.

+### Shorting RESET pin

+Short GND and RST pads on the bottom of the keyboard.
+Location of the pads can be seen [here](https://imgur.com/uw7Zz7Y.jpg).

+## Building keyboard firmware

 Make example for this keyboard (after setting up your build environment):

     make compound:default